Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 - Firefox- resizing the screen from the smallest to largest size.
 Also using Firefox developer tools to view site on all available devices in portrait and landscape.

 **iPhone 5SE**–
-- Safari and Chrome- portrait and landcape.
+- Safari and Chrome- portrait and landscape.

 Checked site across a few versions of browsers on [Browserly](https://www.browserling.com/)

 ### Issues found and resolved -
 - Grey used in charts was too close to the default grey that the charts go when filtered, I changed the shade so the difference can be seen.
-- Spelling and grammatical errors updated and commited.
+- Spelling and grammatical errors updated and committed.
 - Removed background image as it was too distracting and dulled the look of floating cards.
-I then had to change the font to something much ligher to fit the overall look.
+I then had to change the font to something much lighter to fit the overall look.
 I then changed the header image as it looked too red with everything else, this led to me changing the nav colour so it looked better with everything.
 - The card row size needed to be 12 on smaller screens so they looked better.
 - Adjusted close button on help modal as it was too far to the right of the page and not very visible on tablets and mobiles.

 ### Left to resolve-
 - Internet explorer chart display very small, I believe this to be a known issue but will look into if there are any known fixes in future.
 - The donut chart is not displaying well all the time, at times the labels are cut off even on the same browser if I have resized the screen.
-I believe this is a problamatic pie type to use and I would look to replace it unless I can find a solution to fix it.
+I believe this is a problematic pie type to use and I would look to replace it unless I can find a solution to fix it.
-- The charts do not have to be fully repsonsive for this project as dc charts work best on a desktop.
+- The charts do not have to be fully responsive for this project as dc charts work best on a desktop.
 I have tried to make them look as good as I can and they all display well enough for now but this site was designed to be viewed on a desktop.

 ## Deployment